comp195/codex/README.md

 language together at the same time.
 The application would use timeline feature and compile the last edited code in the timeline.

 # Project Components
-1. Web Server
+1. Nginx Web Server
 2. 3rd Party compiler/interpreter
-3. Multishare server
+3. AWS Cloud Network